 Skip to main content

-This tutorial guides you to experience HybridCLR hot update from an empty project.
-For the sake of simplicity, only the case where the BuildTarget is Windows or MacOS Standalone platform is demonstrated.
+This tutorial guides you through experiencing HybridCLR hot updates starting from an empty project.
+For simplicity, we will only demonstrate with BuildTarget set to Windows or MacOS Standalone platforms.

-Please run through the hot update process correctly on the Standalone platform and then try the hot update on the Android and iOS platforms.
-Their processes are very similar.
+Please ensure the hot update process works correctly on the Standalone platform before trying it on Android or iOS platforms, as their processes are very similar.

-• Load the hot update assembly and execute the hot update code, print Hello, HybridCLR
+• Load the hot update assembly and execute its hot update code to print Hello, HybridCLR

 • Modify the hot update code to print Hello, World